Applying for Admission Checklist

 Freshman applicants can submit either the ApplyTexas application or the Coalition for College application.
 Use your application to report your complete academic record, including college credit earned as dual credit.

-Your high school transcript(s)
+Your high school transcript(s) and class rank

 Work with your high school to send us your official transcript(s) documenting all coursework undertaken during your high school career and your class rank.
 If your high school does not rank students, include a statement from your school describing its policy, a copy of your school’s profile and a GPA or grade distribution report.
+International students should review the requirements on the “International Applicants” tab below.

 Any college transcript(s)